evansdoe/ibm-recommendation/README.md

 ## File Descriptions <a name="files"></a>
 The file structure of the project is as follows:

-├── data
-│   ├── articles_community.csv
-│   └── user-item-interactions.csv
-├── LICENSE
-├── README.md
-├── Recommendations_with_IBM.html
+    .
+    ├── data                                    # data warehouse for the project │   ├── articles_community.csv              # A CSV-file containing the data of all articles available to all users.
+    │   ├── user-item-interactions.csv          # A CSV-file containing the data of articles interacted by users.
+    ├── Recommendations_with_IBM.ipynb          # Main Jupyter notebook for the project.
+    ├── Recommendations_with_IBM.html           # HTML version of the main Jupyter notebook ├── LICENSE
-└── Recommendations_with_IBM.ipynb
+    └── README.md

 * The directory — __data__ — contains two _csv_-files.
 These are all the datasets needed in this project.
 The datasets were provided by [IBM-Waston](https://www.ibm.com/watson).
 * There is only one *Juyter notebook* — [**Recommendations_with_IBM.ipynb**](https://github.com/evansdoe/ibm-waston-recommendation/blob/main/Recommendations_with_IBM.ipynb).
-In this notebook, all question mentioned in the [Project Motivation](#motivation) section are answered.
+In this notebook, all questions in the [Project Motivation](#motivation) section are answered.
 * The file [**Recommendations_with_IBM.html**](https://github.com/evansdoe/ibm-waston-recommendation/blob/main/Recommendations_with_IBM.html) is the HTML version of the Jupyter notebook [**Recommendations_with_IBM.ipynb**](https://github.com/evansdoe/ibm-waston-recommendation/blob/main/Recommendations_with_IBM.ipynb).

 ## Licensing and Acknowledgements<a name="licensing"></a>